Brest-Java-Course-2021-2/Valentin-Kravchenko/srs/Bank accounts and credit cards.md

           with updated data
   * If user doesn't confirm the card deletion, the system doesn't remove the selected card
 ##### Action to Deposit Money:
+  * The user clicks the **Deposit** in the line of the selected bank account
+  * The system redirects the user to the page containing a money deposit form
+  * The user enters amount of money what will be added to the credit card balance
+  * The system validates the given amount of money
+  * In the case, the given amount of money is correct:
+    * The system increases the credit card balance by the given amount of money
+    * The system updates this balance in the database
 ##### Action to Transfer Money:
+  * The user clicks the **Transfer** in the line of the selected bank account
+  * The system redirects the user to the page containing a money transfer form